How To Stop the Baby from Throwing Food? 10 Easy Tips to Stop

 4. Remove anything that can be used as a weapon:

-If you place your baby in a highchair, keep all the extra items out of their reach or put them up in one place where they are not visible.
+If you put your baby in a highchair, keep all the extra items out of reach or put them in a place where they are not visible.

 When serving food from a highchair, ensure their hands and arms are well-supported so they do not pull up their legs.